 Searchers at the commercial investigation stage are looking to compare products and services through reviews and recommendations.
 They are looking for a specific service, or product, but are still looking around and finding comparisons against other products.
 You will also notice that some local searches are commercial investigation queries.
 Other examples could include search terms such as, “cheapest parking in Brighton”.

 - Top coffee shop in Birmingham

 Transactional searchers are the people at the bottom of the funnel.
+Their search has a transactional intent to it.
 They want to make a purchase.
 Whether that’s a product or a service, they are likely to have a good idea of what they want to buy, and are looking for a place to buy it.

 - Spotify premium subscription

 - Buy gaming chair

 - Columbia hiking boots sale

 By determining the search intent behind a keyword, you can improve your content to better target user intent.
 Often, keyword modifiers can indicate search intent.

 For example, question modifiers like “who”, “what”, “why”, or words like “tutorial”, “tips” or “guide”, would suggest informational queries.